 “Dominic’s evil twin,” I say.

 “Ha.
 Nice.
 You know we aren’t twins.
-I’m older by five years.”
+I’m older, and wiser, by five years.”

 “You’re browsing for books?”
 He doesn’t impress me as a reader.